emo-bon/data-workflow-book/book/03-data-sources/sampling-data.md

 - #### Observatory crate

   Additionally, raw versions of the logsheets are harvested into GitHub and stored as CSV files within each observatory’s dedicated RO-Crate.
-These CSVs are used as inputs for quality control (QC) workflows and archival.
+These CSVs are used as inputs for quality control (QC) workflows, semantic uplifting and archival.

   Examples:
   - 📁 [HCMR logsheets](https://github.com/emo-bon/observatory-hcmr-1-crate/tree/main/logsheets/raw)